chroma-core/chroma/rust/index/benches/hierarchical_index/README.md

 The `balancing` DashSet prevents two threads from concurrently splitting or merging the same leaf.
 If a thread attempts to balance a cluster that is already being balanced by another thread, it returns immediately.

+## Search performance notes

+### beam shape

+There is likely an optimal number of nodes to visit at each level that minimizes latency while preserving target recall.
+That optimum depends on dataset dimensionality, dataset structure, tree size / row width, and other factors.
+Today the benchmark approximates this with a mostly static per-level tau schedule.
+In the future this policy could be made more expressive, using some combination of per-level tau, row-width percentages, and static min/max beam limits, potentially learned for each dataset during ingestion or compaction.

+### code changes

+A likely future improvement is to replace the per-query dedup `HashMap<u32, f32>` with dense scratch arrays keyed by vector id, for example:

+- `seen_epoch: Vec<u32>`
+- `best_dist: Vec<f32>`
+- `touched_ids: Vec<u32>`

+That would avoid hashing and pointer chasing during dedup, which should be faster on benchmark datasets where ids are dense and bounded.

+Another likely improvement is in split-time NPA for quantized codes.
+The current path rebuilds a `HashMap<u32, Vec<u8>>` from vector id to old code, which adds hashing, per-entry allocation, and pointer chasing to a hot loop.
+A better layout would keep the old codes in one contiguous `Vec<u8>` buffer and carry either the original slot index or final split labels through the split pipeline, so NPA can recover code slices directly by position instead of by hash lookup.